AlanWangjinbao/AlanWangjinbao/README.md

 👋 Hi there, I'm Alan Wangjinbao!

-- 🔭 I’m interested in AI and currently learning Deep Learning.
+- 🔭 I’m interested in AI and Deep Learning.
 - 🌱 I’m looking to collaborate on exciting AI projects.
 - 💬 Ask me about anything AI-related.
 - 📫 How to reach me: 1339466964@QQ.COM
-- 😄 Pronouns: HAHAHA
 - ⚡ Fun fact: AI is shaping the future!

 Feel free to reach out and connect with me.
 Let's work together to create something amazing! 🚀